History of Mustafabad Tankaria

 “Masjid is for the prayer to Allah so do not worship any other than Allah.
 The Prophet said, “Whoever builds a Masjid of Allah, Allah builds for him a house in paradise.”
 Mustafabad Jam-e-Masjid built during the ruling period of the Emperor Qutub Abu’l Muzaffar Ahmed Shah, by the grace of Allah.
 Masjid built following the request of the leader of young Saiyyad Atau’llah Raja honoured with title Sharafu’l- Mulk and the efforts of Qaziyul- Mashaikh.
 Masjid was ready for the use on 09 Rabi- Al- Awwal, 857 Hijri.”

-Note: Mustafabad Jam-e- masjid is in the centre of the village near the main marketplace (Bazaar).
+Note: Mustafabad Jam-e- masjid is in the center of the village near the main marketplace (Bazaar).

 History of Mustafabad Jam-e-Masjid in authentic records